 Basking sharks may be very big, but they are harmless to us humans.
 Apart from killer whales, the only other risk the basking shark has, is human interaction.
 And is it us humans that have put their population into a vulnerable state.

 By making a choice to adopt an animal today, you are not only helping that species, but you are also supporting the world’s oceans.
 Can you think of a more thoughtful gift for an ocean lover?
 I know I can’t.
-Give the give of giving back with this great scuba diving gift or for anyone who loves basking sharks.
+Give the gift of giving back with this great scuba diving gift or for anyone who loves basking sharks.

 Help us help the basking shark population today by adopting one for someone who loves them.
 The give of giving is truly one of the best.